UN, AU, ECOWAS, Others Suffer Funding Gaps Amid 50% Drop in Multilateral Peacekeeping Operations

 The concerns were raised in a fresh report by the Stockholm International Peace Research Institute (SIPRI), which revealed about 50 per cent decline in personnel deployed for multilateral peacekeeping operations in the last decade as regional organisations struggle with underfunding as well as deadlock in deciding the deployment of operations.

-SIPRI, which was established in 1966, is an independent international institute dedicated to research into global conflict, armaments, arms control and disarmament.
+SIPRI, established in 1966, is an independent international institute dedicated to research into global conflict, armaments, arms control and disarmament.

 According to the report, the number of personnel in peace operations at the end of 2025 dropped to its lowest point in at least 25 years.